 The Foundation has entered into an agreement with a controlled organization, the Kahanoff Centre for Charitable Activities, to rent office space under an operating lease.
-Additionally, the Foundation has entered into an agreement with a local educational institution to sponsor an ongoing event.
+Additionally, the Foundation has entered into agreements with a local educational institution to sponsor an ongoing event and a publisher to produce an annual publication.
 The future annual payments are estimated to be: